Real-hackbard/Odometer/README.md

 * Set Value
 * Animation Frame Pause

+Works well for representing or counting values ​​in binary, decimal or hexadecimal of all kinds.

 ### Resources:
 You can integrate your own images.
 To do this, the images in the resource folder must be compiled into the respective file names.
 From 0-9 for decimal/binary and A-F for hexadecimal.